 The Hiouchi Trail runs along the Smith River from Lohse Grove to Stout Grove.
-There are a few pockets of old growth redwoods along the way, but the trail mostly passes through uninteresting mixed-species forest at the edge of the old growth.
+It features a superb grove just across the creek from Stout Grove.
+Otherwise, although there are a few small pockets of old growth redwoods along the way, the trail mostly passes through uninteresting mixed-species forest at the edge of the old growth.

 In summer, the trail is easily reached from the Jed Smith campground by way of a seasonal footbridge across the Smith River, making it a convenient place for campers to take a walk.

 Start from the Stout Grove parking lot.
 Walk through Stout Grove and cross Mill Creek to reach the start of the Hiouchi Tail.
 A small footbridge crosses the creek during the summer.
-In the fall and spring, the creek can easily be forded.
-In winter, it’s best to avoid the creek by starting the hike from the Highway 199 trailhead at the western end of the trail.
+The creek can easily be forded in the fall and spring, but in winter it’s sometimes too high to cross.

 The eastern end of the trail is in a small but exceptionally attractive alluvial-flat redwood grove, which is actually the most scenic part of the trail.
 The flat and open grove has some very fine large redwoods, plus an understory of maples that turn yellow in the fall.
+The biggest trees are clustered around an opening that helps to illuminate the grove.
+In some ways I like this area even more than Stout Grove; it’s brighter and seems more stately, and unlike Stout Grove, which always has groups of people wandering around, almost no one comes here.
 If you’re hiking the trail from the other end, the grove makes a nice endpoint for the hike and is a striking contrast with the rest of the trail.

-At about 1.5 miles, the trail briefly turns away from the river and enters the old growth.
+At about 1.5 miles, the trail briefly turns away from the river and enters old growth forest.
 Soon after, a side trail leads to a small beach.
-The main trail then begins to climb.
+The main trail then leaves the old growth and begins to climb.
 The hum of Highway 199 becomes more of a roar, since the trail is now above and alongside the highway.